7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

     ].
 ```

-If you think about it a little bit, when you have Start and End times like this:
+If you think about it a little bit, if you have Start and End times like this:

 ```
 Start:  {X, Y, 999999}